microsoft/ReactiveMachine/Sources/content/docs/model-activities.md

 Activities are classes that define how to execute some task in an `Execute` method, and may include nondeterminism and I/O.

+### Example 1 : Calling an External Service

-For example, we can define an activity that reads the contents of a blob from Azure Storage:
+We can define an activity that reads the contents of a blob from Azure Storage:
 ```c#
 public class ReadBlob : IAtLeastOnceActivity<string>
 {